KakoRel/quadcode-ai-skills/README.md

 ### 2. Review Generated Projects
 Check the `projects/` directory to see the quality and structure of the outputs.
 These files are ready for implementation or deployment.

-### 3. Learn the Workflow
-Read the [screencast_script.md](./screencast_script.md) to see a step-by-step demonstration of how these skills transform a simple brief into a professional project.

 ---
 *Built by Archy — Turning complex tasks into structured workflows.*